ezpublishlegacyprojects/novenimagecropper/trunk/doc/readme.txt

 * Regenerate the autoload array for the extensions : php bin/php/ezpgenerateautoloads.php -e
 * Clear the caches
 * Give access to "novimagecrop" module to your contributors
+* Be sure you have a "reference" alias declared in image.ini It is enabled by default but check your siteaccess override (especially if you use ezwebin frontend editing) :
+    AliasList[]=reference

+    [reference]
+    Filters[]
+    Filters[]=geometry/scaledownonly=600;600

 3/ Usage
 ========